Textualize/textual/README.md

 # Textual

-Textual is a TUI (Text User Interface) framework for Python using [Rich](https://github.com/willmcgugan/rich) as a renderer.
+Textual is a TUI (Text User Interface) framework for Python using [Rich](https://github.com/willmcgugan/rich) as a renderer and inspired by modern web development.
 Currently a work in progress, but usable by brave souls who don't mind some API instability between updates.

 The end goal is to be able to rapidly create _rich_ terminal applications that look as good as possible (within the restrictions imposed by a terminal emulator).